 - Possession of motor vehicle parts from which the identification has been removed

 Racketeering Activity can also include violations of the “Georgia Controlled Substances Act,” The “Georgia Residential Mortgage Fraud Act,” The “Georgia Computer Systems Protection Act,” The “Georgia Firearms and Weapons Act,” The “Georgia Uniform Securities Act of 2008.”

 ‘Pattern of racketeering activity’ means at least two acts of racketeering activity in furtherance of one or more incidents, schemes, or transactions that have the same or similar intents, results, accomplices, victims, or methods of commission or otherwise are interrelated by distinguishing characteristics and are not isolated incidents.

 If convicted, you can also lose your interest in any business or property that was acquired through the racketeering activity.
-If your RICO violation is business-related, a judge may also prohibit you from ever operating the same type of business as the one involved in the RICO case.
-Violators of the criminal RICO act can also open themselves up to civil liability (lawsuits) as a result.
+Additionally, if your RICO violation is business-related, a judge may also prohibit you from ever operating the same type of business as the one involved in the RICO case.
+Thus, violators of the criminal RICO act can also open themselves up to civil liability (lawsuits) as a result.